sampointer/dy/README.md

 You may pass multiple directories as arguments and they will each be parsed and emitted as documents in their own right.
-In this way a single `dy` invocation can be used to produce a valid YAML stream.
+In this way a single `dy` invocation can be used to produce a valid multi-document YAML stream.

 ## Installing
 ### Homebrew